-Premium points are awarded for some of the dual credit courses for students entering high school in 2014-2015 and prior.
-Students entering high school in 2015-2016 will be awarded Advanced Honors points for Level II dual credit courses and Honor points for Level I dual credit courses.
+Students will be awarded Advanced Honors points for Level II dual credit courses and Honor points for Level I dual credit courses.
 All grades, including "F," appear on the official high school and college transcripts.
 Each college course counts as three college semester hours and one-half credit toward high school graduation.
+Exceptions are ARTS 1301 (Art appreciation) and BCIS 1305 (Business Computer Applications), both of which count as one credit toward high school graduation.
 Grades of "A" or "B" in core academic courses count as advanced measures for the Distinguished Achievement Program or 12 hours of college academic courses count as performance acknowledgment for the Foundation High School Program.
-Letter grades will be converted as follows: A=95, B=85, C=77, D=72, and F=65.
-The student's transcript will indicate that the grade was earned in a dual credit college program.
+The student's transcript will indicate that the grade was earned in a dual credit college program and will reflect the numeric average earned in the college class.
 Depending on the student's grade level and the course, an end-of-course assessment may be required for graduation and if so, will affect a student's final course grade.